 During accidents, hydrogen and oxygen can also be generated as a consequence of:

 - Radiolysis of the water in the sump or the suppression pool

 - Degassing of hydrogen dissolved in the primary coolant

 - Chemical reactions with materials in the containment ( interactions of molten core debris with concrete)

 - Thermolysis of water – in extreme cases

-During DBAs (Design Basis Accidents) such as the large break loss of coolant accident, the production of hydrogen (metal–water reactions in the core) is limited at low values by the operation of the emergency core cooling systems.
-Also the radiolysis of the water in the core is relatively slow process.
-Therefore, from the DBAs point of view the hydrogen hazards can be eliminated by maintaining the local hydrogen concentration below its flammability limit (4% of volume).
+During DBAs (Design Basis Accidents), such as the large break loss of coolant accident, the production of hydrogen (metal–water reactions in the core) is limited at low values by the operation of the emergency core cooling systems.
+Also, the radiolysis of the water in the core is a relatively slow process.
+Therefore, from the DBA’s point of view, the hydrogen hazards can be eliminated by maintaining the local hydrogen concentration below its flammability limit (4% of volume).
 This requirement can be ensured by mixing devices or thermal hydrogen recombiners.